Sinking of the Niš

-Yugoslavian ferry ship Niš (Ниш) sank on 9 September 1952, on the Danube river between Belgrade and Zemun.
-As a result of a freak storm above the mouth of the Sava into the Danube, at least 127 people were killed, but the exact number of fatalities remains unknown.
-It was the deadliest ship accident in the history of Serbia, either military or civilian, and the deadliest river accident in the history of Yugoslavia.
-The shipwreck has been labeled as the "Danubian Titanic".
+The Yugoslav river ferry Niš (Ниш) sank as the result of a freak storm at the confluence of the Danube and Sava rivers in Belgrade on 9 September 1952.
+At least 127 people were killed, but the exact number of fatalities remains unknown.
+It was the deadliest shipwreck in Serbia's history, either military or civilian, and the deadliest river accident in the history of Yugoslavia.
+It has been dubbed the "Danubian Titanic".

 Introduction

-The passenger ferries Zagreb and Niš operated on the ferry line Zemun-Belgrade, across the rivers of Danube and Sava.
+The passenger ferries Zagreb and Niš operated on the ferry line Zemun-Belgrade, across the Danube and Sava rivers.
 As Belgrade had no motorway bridges across the Sava at that time, the line was basically part of the urban city transport.
 It usually took 20 minutes to reach the other port.
 In 1952 the construction of the Branko's Bridge, on the pillars of the pre-World War II King Alexander Bridge which was destroyed, was underway.
 It was open for the pedestrians, though, but on 9 September 1952, it was closed even for them, due to some works.
 This resulted in major crowds on the Sava Port that day.

 Both ferries were designed for 60 passengers, but they regularly transported twice larger number of people.
 The Niš was scheduled to go to the Zemun port at 13:30.
 Captain of the ship, Ferdinand Nobilo, seeing that the deck was already crowded with passengers, asked the permission from the port authority to sail out earlier.
 He was given a go so the ship sailed out on 13:07.